allthingslinux/tux/docs/content/developer/concepts/core/permission-system.md

 If users can't access commands they should have:

 1. Check their role assignments in the permission system (use `/config roles` dashboard)
-2. Verify the command's required rank isn't too high (use `/config commands` dashboard)
+2. Verify the command's required rank isn't too high (use `/config overview` → Command Permissions)
 3. Confirm they have roles assigned to ranks (users get the highest rank from all their roles)
 4. Check if they're bot owner/sysadmin (these bypass all checks)
 5. Note: Commands work in DMs without permission checks, so DM access isn't the issue